hubertlacote/fb-scraping-tools/README.md

 To extract data not available easily via Facebook, e.g.:

 - Find the most popular posts of any page, can be done with [fetch-timeline-posts](fetch-timeline-posts),
-- Find the birthday dates of all your friends who make it available via Facebook, can be done with [tools/fetch-friend-list-with-details](tools/fetch-friend-list-with-details) and for the one that hid their birthday dates after a few years of using Facebook, it can often still be deduced by checking when users posted on their timelines using [fetch-timeline-posts](fetch-timeline-posts).
+- Find the birthday dates of all your friends who make it available via Facebook, can be done with [tools/fetch-friend-list-with-details](tools/fetch-friend-list-with-details) and for the one that hid their birthday dates after a few years of using Facebook, it can still be deduced by looking for messages posted on their timeline using [fetch-timeline-posts](fetch-timeline-posts).

 To check the potential privacy implications that modern social media have, e.g.: